 4. Enquire about their usual cough strength, and if they have cough equipment at home.
 If they do, and they or their carers are able to administer it, consider using.

-To view all our information and resources for paramedics and other professionals working in acute settings
+To view further information & resources for paramedics and other professionals working in acute settings: click here

 The National Early Warning Score (NEWS2) e-Learning programme

-Initially launched in 2012, the programme was updated back in April 2020 to include new supplementary and Covid-19 guidance from the Royal College of Physicians.
+Initially launched in 2012, and updated in February 2023 – incorporating updated guidance from the Royal College of Physicians.

 The National Institute for Health and Care Excellence (NICE)